Databases A to Z

-Comprehensive news collection, ideal for exploring issues and events at the local, regional, national and international level.
-Includes Libertyville Review, Vernon Hills Review, Daily Herald and Chicago Sun Times.
+Comprehensive news collection, ideal for exploring issues and events at the local, regional, national, and international levels.
+Includes the Libertyville Review, Vernon Hills Review, Daily Herald, and Chicago Sun-Times.

 Annals of America

-Primary source material on American history including speeches, articles, memoirs, poems and images.
+Primary source material on American history including transcripts of speeches, articles, memoirs, poems, and images.

-For Swedish genealogy.
-In library use only.
-Access it from the Other Programs folder on the desktop of the public computers at the library.
+For Swedish genealogy research.
+Access this resource from the Other Programs folder on the desktop of the public computers at the library.

 Biography in Context